Arunachal: Heroin Seized in Swift Police Raid at Naharlagun’s Damsite; One Arrested

 NAHARLAGUN- In a significant crackdown on drug trafficking, the Naharlagun Police conducted a successful raid on Monday, June 30, at Damsite based on credible intelligence regarding illegal possession of narcotic substances.

 The operation, conducted around 3:00 PM, was led by Inspector Krishnendu Dev and included SI Niri Rama, Ct.
 Sanu T Raaj, Ct.
-Likha Akin, and L/HC Nime Taba, under the close supervision of SDPO Naharlagun, Shri Rishi Longdo (APPS).
+Likha Akin, and L/HC Nime Taba, under the close supervision of SDPO Naharlagun, Rishi Longdo (APPS).

 Also Read- Was India’s Operation Sindoor Politically Restrained?
 Officer’s Remark Sparks Debate

-The raid resulted in the apprehension of one individual, Techi Lala (23 years), son of Techi Tat, a resident of Poma Village, Papumpare District.
+The raid resulted in the apprehension of one individual, Techi Lala (23 years), son of Techi Tat, a resident of village Rakap of Papum Pare district.
 He was found in the act of consuming suspected narcotics.

 A personal search was carried out in the presence of Executive Magistrate Khoda Bath, following due legal procedures under Section 50 of the NDPS Act.
 The police recovered a used syringe, an empty vial, and a half-used plastic vial containing suspected heroin.